 - Vision and commitment to the UK Young Academy (Section 3, 25% of score).
 This section looks for demonstrated evidence of flair for innovative and creative thinking, interest in both global and national professional and societal policy issues; international collaboration and demonstrable commitment to UK Young Academy activity, which could be support from your organisation to take part in Young Academy activities.

 Applications are scored by the selection committee according to their strengths in these areas, together with other relevant skills and experience you might have.

 Although we are a “young” academy, our members range from their mid-20s to their mid-40s.
 However this is just a guideline, and if you are early in your career and meet the selection criteria, you will be considered, regardless of age.

 While our members might be youthful and early in their careers, we are not a youth organisation.
 Our name is intended to align us with the global Young Academy movement and to collaborate as part of this international network is a key reason for establishing the UK Young Academy.

 We appreciate that career paths can take many twists and turns.
 When reviewing applicants’ eligibility, documented career breaks (including parental leave, adoptive leave or extended sick leave) will be taken into consideration.

 Membership is for five years.
 We encourage members to put in as much time as they feel they are able to, and are looking for individuals who will actively contribute to the UK Young Academy’s activities and work programmes.

-There will be optional leadership opportunities available to the first group of members which may require additional time commitment.
+There will be optional leadership opportunities available to members which may require additional time commitment.